sfu-dhil/ceww-docs/source/install.rst

 .. note:: Composer should ask for these automatically when installing the dependencies.
 In case if it doesn't, you can later pass the database parameters to the 'parameters.yml' file under the 'ceww/app/config/' manually.

 4. `Install Composer`_ if it isn't already installed somewhere.
-Make sure you do a global installation
+Make sure you do a global installation.

 5. Install the Composer dependencies (make sure the working directory is 'ceww').
 Composer will ask for some configuration variables during installation.